+Steve Johnson

-Steve Johnson Audit Manager T +44 (0)7880 456134 E steve.p.johnson@uk.gt.com
+Audit Manager T +44 (0)7880 456134 E steve.p.johnson@uk.gt.com

-Progress at 30 October 2013
+Progress at 31 December 2013

-Work Planned date Complete?
-Comments 2012-13 Audit By 31 October 2013 Yes Audit complete and annual audit letter produced and copied to this committee.
+Work Planned date Complete Comments 2012-13 Audit By 31 October 2013 Yes Audit complete and annual audit letter produced and copied to this committee.
 Certification Work 2012-13.
-By 30 November 2013 In progress We audit those grants and returns that require certification in accordance with Audit Commission guidance and department deadlines.
-We have completed the NNDR return and the housing receipts pooling claim and are working on the housing benefit claim which we will complete in November 2013.
-We will issue a certification report on completion.
+By 30 November 2013 Yes We audited three claims for 2012/13.
+Neither was amended or qualified.
 2013-14 Accounts Audit Plan We are required to issue a detailed accounts audit plan to the setting out our proposed approach in order to give an opinion on the Council's 2013-14 financial statements.
-March 2014 Not due This will be produced to inform our work on 2013-14 audit, taking account of developments in local government accounting requirements and reflecting on the audit process from 2012-13.
+March 2014 Not due This will be produced to inform our work on 2013/14 audit, taking account of developments in local government accounting requirements and reflecting on the audit process from 2012/13.
 2013-14 Interim accounts audit Our interim fieldwork visit includes: updating our review of the Council's control environment updating our understanding of financial systems review of Internal Audit reports on core financial systems early work on emerging accounting issues early substantive testing.
 Spring 2014 Not due Not yet due.

-Progress at 30 October 2013
+Progress at 30 November 2013

-Work Planned date Complete?
-Comments 2013-14 final accounts audit Including: • audit of the 2013-14 financial statements • proposed opinion on the Council's accounts.
+Work Planned date Complete Comments 2013-14 final accounts audit Including: audit of the 2013-14 financial statements proposed opinion on the Council's accounts.
 Summer 2014 September 2014 Not due Not due Not yet due.
-2013-14 Value for Money (VfM) conclusion The scope of our work to inform the 2013/14 VfM conclusion comprises: a detailed review of financial resilience a review of arrangements for securing economy and Spring Summer 2014 Not due Not yet due. efficiencya follow up of recommendations made last year.
+2013-14 Value for Money (VfM) conclusion The scope of our work to inform the 2013/14 VfM conclusion comprises: a detailed review of financial resilience a review of arrangements for securing economy and efficiency a follow up of recommendations made last year.
+Spring Summer 2014 Not due Not yet due.